alterNERDtive/VoiceAttack-EliteScreenshots/README.md

 convert, move and rename those.
 This one is a [VoiceAttack](https://voiceattack.com) plugin.

-**Notice**: In order to use ingame information like your CMDR name or your current system in the output file name **you will have to use [EDDI](https://github.com/EDCD/EDDI)** and [install it as a VoiceAttack plugin](https://github.com/EDCD/EDDI/wiki/VoiceAttack-Integration#using-eddi-with-voiceattack).
+**Note**: In order to use ingame information like your CMDR name or your current system in the output file name **you will have to use [EDDI](https://github.com/EDCD/EDDI)** and [install it as a VoiceAttack plugin](https://github.com/EDCD/EDDI/wiki/VoiceAttack-Integration#using-eddi-with-voiceattack).

-Note for advanced users: Instead of _installing_ EDDI to VoiceAttack’s `Apps` directory you can install it in an arbitrary location and symlink it there.

 ## Install